 - Use olive oil- Eating this healthy unsaturated will remarkably reduce your risk of heart disease.
 Using olive oil will also help in keeping your blood sugar levels healthy.

 - Eat lots of fish- Fish is rich in omega 3 fatty acids.
 These omegas are essential because your body can’t produce them meaning you should include them in your diet.

 - Eat avocados- They are rich in Potassium, folate, vitamin B, C, and E. They are also high in fat and calories but are low in sugar and rich in fiber.

-- Avoid sweet fats such as flavored yoghurt- If you eat fat and sugar, your insulin levels will spike.
+- Avoid sweet fats such as flavored yogurt- If you eat fat and sugar, your insulin levels will spike.
 This spike will rapidly lower your blood sugar making you very hungry.
-You’ll therefore crave more sugar and eat more of it the whole day making you gain weight and grow fatter.
+You’ll, therefore, crave more sugar and eat more of it the whole day making you gain weight and grow fatter.

 Eating good fats combined with an effective exercise program will increase your muscle and as a result elevate your metabolism.
 You’ll end up burning more calories both in and out of the gym long after you’re done working out.
 That’s proof that you can eat fat, lose weight and achieve the body you’ve always wanted.